Welcome to Research in Psychology

 What will be on the exams?
 Primarily material from lectures, including weekly readings.
 During most lectures I announce exam topics, so attend lectures (and ask questions!), then use your annotated Power Point notes to study.
 Examples of exam items are Here.

-Your term paper is a practice research project, due directly to your TA by noon, Wednesday, November 23 (14th week).
+Your term paper is a practice research project, due as an e-mail attachment directly to your TA by 5pm, Wednesday, April 19 (14th week of class).
 Format papers in American Psychological Association style.
 Several discussion groups will be devoted to your paper; use them to get feedback.

 Complete instructions are given in paper assignment.
 Use these web pages to write your paper, and for links to other paper resources.

 You will submit two electronic copies of your paper: one to your TA and a second to SafeAssign (on the course Blackboard site).
 Write your paper in Word (.doc or .docx).
 For SafeAssign submit only the body of the text.
 Do not include references, informed consent documents, your calculations, or any other add-on.
 Submit every component of your paper to your TA.

 Late papers lose 3 grade points (out of 30) per business day.

 To get credit for discussion group you must both attend the group and turn in your discussion assignment.
 We only accept discussion assignments late or by e-mail with permission.

 Your research paper will be developed in these groups, so attend and pay attention.
-Discussion group assignments are given in the class schedule, for the week they are due.
+Discussion group assignments are given syllabus, for the week they are due.

 You can earn extra credit by submitting really good assignments; you should particularly think about this for your research paper assignments.
 The comments about plagiarism below apply to your discussion group assignments as well as the research paper.